SIA’s Air India intervention a ‘capability transplant’ crucial to its long-term play: analysts

 He added that any split operational structure between SIA and Tata would require active management to prevent contradictory signals at the ground level.

-Shukor Yusof, founder of advisory and research firm Endau Analytics, was far less bullish on the move’s probability of success and forecast it would not be effective “at all”.
+Less optimistic was Shukor Yusof, founder of advisory and research firm Endau Analytics, who said the move would not be effective “at all”.

 “It’s too much to expect Air India employees to respond efficiently and quickly to ‘outsiders’ who have been parachuted in and may not have a good grasp of the local work culture,” he said.